|

 Painted in 1848 or 1849 during Lieutenant Aleksey Butakov's "Survey of the Sea of Aral".

+An etching of the Aral Sea.
 Published in the Illustrated London News, 23 June 1877.

 The Aral Sea - "almost sublime in its peculiar aspect of lonely sequestration."